 Here’s a big “FYI”, camera tripods are not permitted in the archaeological area – not even small ones.
 Tripods are seen as professional equipment.
 For this, you are expected to have pre-arranged permits.

-If you have a Go Pro, you’ll be asked to pay an extra fee of $45.00 MXN, for the same reasons.
+If you have a Go Pro or a video camera, you’ll be asked to pay an extra fee of $50.00 MXN, for the same reasons.

 Just a few years ago, visitors were allowed to climb the Pyramid of Kukulkan.
 After analyzing the dangers and seeing the building was being damaged, INAH decided to forbid climbing it.